SentinelByte/Detection_as_Code/README.md

 2. create_rile.py
 3. check_query_main.py

 ## 📝 Documentation

 For more detailed information on how to use and customize the Detection as Code refere to the comments within the code.

 ## 🤝 Acknowledgements

-Much thanks to the author of the [Medium article](https://medium.com/threatpunter/from-soup-to-nuts-building-a-detection-as-code-pipeline-28945015fc38) for providing foundational ideas and inspiration for this project.
+Provide ideas and inspiration for this project: https://medium.com/threatpunter/from-soup-to-nuts-building-a-detection-as-code-pipeline-28945015fc38

 © SentinelByte | dancohvax

 Happy detecting! 🚀🔍